Bhanu0301/Newsletter/README.md

   npm run dev (Nodemon)

   $ nodemon filename

+For more information about mailchimp API: Get Started with the Mailchimp API

 # Browser
 Newsletter signup can be find now here localhost:3000/ in your browser.